 What's the best leg of the route?

 All sections are worth your time.
-If we necessarily had to choose a section it would be section 3, Zweisimmen to Montreux.
-This is where the line is at its narrowest, tram-like sometimes, and the descent to Montreux with the view of Lake Geneva is absolutely beautiful.
+If we had to choose a section it would be section: Zweisimmen-Montreux.
+This is where the line is at its narrowest, tram-like sometimes, and the descent to, or ascent from, Montreux with the view of Lake Geneva is beautiful.